skycoin/skywire/REWARDS.md

 The collected surveys are then checked and backed up.

-The collection of surveys and the reward calculation happens hourly - as configured by the systemd service and timer
+The following scripts are used by the reward system:

+[`getlogs.sh`](/scripts/rewards/getlogs.sh) - a wrapper script for survey and transport bandwidth log collection via `skywire cli log`
+[`reward.sh`](/scripts/rewards/reward.sh) - a wrapper script for reward calculation via `skywire cli rewards` [`gettps.sh`](/scripts/rewards/gettps.sh) - a wrapper script for collecting responses to transport setup-node requests via `skywire svc tps ls`
+[`testproxies.sh`](/scripts/rewards/testproxies.sh) - WIP - a wrapper script for testing curl response time over the skywire socks5 proxy (not used for reward calculation)

 ### Reward Processing

-The rewards are calculated by `skywire cli rewards calc` with the aid of [reward.sh](scripts/rewards/reward.sh) to produce the reward distribution data for the previous day's uptime.
+The rewards are calculated by `skywire cli rewards calc` with the aid of [`reward.sh`](scripts/rewards/reward.sh) to produce the reward distribution data for the previous day's uptime.

 ### Per-IP reward limit